With Treatment

 Call (866) 434-2077 for 24/7 help with treatment.

-Centerstone Of Illinois is a methadone treatment center in Carbondale, IL situated at 2311 South Illinois Avenue, 62903 zip code area.
+Centerstone Of Illinois is a methadone treatment center in Carbondale, Illinois situated at 2311 South Illinois Avenue, 62903 zip code.
 Centerstone Of Illinois provides relapse prevention from naltrexone, naltrexone administration and suboxone prescription.
-In addition, Centerstone Of Illinois offers early intervention for HIV, social skills development and mental health services.
+Also, Centerstone Of Illinois offers mental health services, transportation assistance and early intervention for HIV.
 Centerstone Of Illinois provides opioid treatment for children and adolescents.

 Call (866) 434-2077 for 24/7 help with treatment.